HKUDS/SepLLM/README.md

 All the above implementations are not directly included in this repository but are packaged in the wheel file `./package/transformers-4.38.0.post1+sepllm-py3-none-any.whl`.
 To explore, use, or modify the training-free implementation, you must first install this wheel package.

+We have only adapted the `Llama 3` series models (as well as our own `sepllm_gpt_neox` model, which will be introduced in detail later) into the `SepLLM` architecture.
+Since `Llama` (and `GPT_NeoX`) are among the most commonly used open-source models, we use them as examples to demonstrate how a pre-trained model can be transformed into the `SepLLM` architecture in a training-free manner.

 ## Environment Setup
 ```
 # Create conda environment